The Indicter

 The Indicter, established in Sweden 2005, is an online monthly magazine published in English.
-It focuses on issues of geopolitics and human rights and its editorial line is liberal to left-wing.
-Material published by the Indicter has been the subject of international controversy; in 2017 it published an analysis which became an official document at the UN Security Council.
+It focuses on geopolitics and human rights issues and its editorial line is liberal to left-wing.
+Material published by The Indicter has been the subject of international controversy; in 2017 it published an analysis which became an official document at the UN Security Council.

-Its mission statement says the Indicter aspires to "denounce war crimes, human rights abuses, and state assaults on privacy and civil liberties".
-The Swedish newspaper Dagens Nyheter describes the Indicter as a publication associated with the NGO Swedish Doctors for Human Rights (SWEDHR).
-However, Sources notes that the monthly magazine's legal publisher is the Swedish company Libertarian Books.
+Its mission statement says The Indicter aspires to "denounce war crimes, human rights abuses, and state assaults on privacy and civil liberties".
+The Swedish newspaper Dagens Nyheter describes The Indicter as a publication associated with the NGO Swedish Doctors for Human Rights (SWEDHR).
+However, Sources notes that the monthly magazine's legal publisher is the Swedish company Libertarian Books Europe.